 I have successfully tested the following video apps on the MK802 III: Netflix, Youtube, MX Player.
 They all work perfectly.

 one of the issues I am running in with youtube is that for some reason I can’t go full screen.
-I have yet to figure that out, but I consider this a minor issue for the following reasons: first, I my TV is big enough, and the youtube App has a layout good enough that even in windowed mode, the video uses a good third of my screen, which is good enough to me for most youtube videos.
-Secondly, for the videos that desperately need full screen, I use an alternate app called tubemate, which allows me to download Youtube videos and watch them directly in MX Player (I highly recommend both MX Player and Tubemate, will probably review them here one day)
+I have yet to figure that out, but I consider this a minor issue for the following reasons: first, I my TV is big enough, and the youtube App has a layout good enough that even in windowed mode, the video uses a good third of my screen, which is good enough to me for most youtube videos(Edit: this was a bug in the Android youtube app and got fixed).

 Netflix works perfectly, although I had to sideload version 1.81 of the apk, as Google Play says the application is not compatible with the device.
 I have heard that versions beyond 1.81 are indeed not compatible with the MK802 series, but I have yet to test and confirm that.
 By the way, if you live outside of the US, check my article on how to watch US Netflix from any country on your android smart TV .